DimakatsoMahlodi/K-Means-clustering-and-Hieratchical-clustering/README.md

 ### Abstract

 This report presents the data cleaning process conducted on two datasets: Credit Card Transactions and Wine Quality.
 The aim was to improve the reliability, consistency, and overall quality of the data to make it suitable for analysis and machine learning.
 Both datasets exhibited issues such as missing values, duplicate entries, outliers, and inconsistent formatting.
 Systematic cleaning procedures were applied, resulting in datasets that are now ready for exploratory data analysis and modeling.
+The k means and hierarchical clustering they are unsupervised learning algorothms maening there are no labels to compare predictions to.

 ---